aristanetworks/ansible-cvp/README.md

   Installation notes are available on [installation page](INSTALLATION.md)

 > Note: Repository is a pre-release work.
-Installation is requires to run non standard process for python and ansible.
+A custom installation is required to run non standard installation process for python and ansible.

 ## Example playbook